theolaos/CoulombHelper/README.md

 ## Contribute

 You are free to contribute in any way you want.
+That is:
+- If you found a bug, create one!
+- Any Enhancement you think is going to result in a better experience!
+    - Like UI changes,
+    - Background optimizations and etc!
+- Code refactors and new features

-Just create a `pull request` and I will review it.
+Just create a `pull request` which I will review and merge or an `issue` in which we can talk about it.